 Important general information

-Students interested in the pre-physician assistant advising track must obtain a bachelor’s degree and complete the necessary prerequisites in order to apply for a master’s-level physician assistant program.
-If interested in the field of physician assistant, students should consult with a pre-professional health adviser to learn about requirements that are specific to the program and/or school to which they hope to apply.
+Students interested in the pre-physician assistant career advising track must obtain a bachelor’s degree and complete the necessary prerequisites in order to apply for a master’s-level physician assistant program.
+If interested in the field of physician assistant, students should consult with a pre-professional health career adviser to learn about requirements that are specific to the program and/or school to which they hope to apply.

-Declaration of the pre-physician assistant advising track through the Office of Pre-Professional Health Advising does not constitute admission to any physician assistant program.
+Declaration of the pre-physician assistant career advising track through VCU Career Services - Pre-Professional Health Career Advising does not constitute or guarantee admission to any physician assistant program.
 Students must apply separately to a physician assistant program of their choice at the appropriate time.

-If interested in preparing for physician assistant programs, students must declare an academic major and should declare and maintain their pre-physician assistant advising track.
+If interested in preparing for physician assistant programs, students must declare an academic major and should declare and maintain their pre-physician assistant career advising track.
 Students do not earn a pre-physician assistant degree.
-Those unsure of their academic majors should initially clarify their academic interests through regular conversations with their advisers.
-Students in the pre-physician assistant advising track are encouraged to major in fields of greatest interest to them.
+Those unsure of their academic majors should initially clarify their academic interests through regular conversations with their academic adviser and pre-professional health career adviser.
+Pre-physician assistant students are encouraged to major in fields of greatest interest to them.
 To declare a pre-physician assistant career advising track, see the Pre-Professional Health Hub.

 Prerequisites for a physician assistant master’s program

 Students intending to pursue a master’s-level physician assistant program must complete a bachelor’s degree before entering.
 It is recommended that applicants select a challenging course load of science and math courses each semester to ensure adequate preparation for the academic rigor of the physician assistant program.

 Students must complete their bachelor’s degree, the required science prerequisite courses, the Graduate Record Exam and co-curricular requirements before becoming eligible to start a master’s-level physician assistant program.

 The GRE should be taken prior to applying to physician assistant programs and these scores are weighed heavily in admissions decisions.
 Students planning to take the GRE are strongly advised to prepare extensively through self-directed study or a prep course.